elk-audio/elk-docs/documents/elk_examples_overview.md

 This example contains the following files:

-1. config_play_vst3.json - the SUSHI configuration file.
+1. config_play_vst3.json - the Sushi configuration file.
 2. mda_jx10_vst3_open_stage_control_gui.json - the Open Stage Control GUI.
 3. mda-vst3.vst3.tar.xz - a build of the MDA VST 3 plugins, containing also the JX 10 Synthesizer binary.
 4. mda-vst3-touchosc-gui.touchosc - a [TouchOSC](https://hexler.net/products/touchosc) GUI controller, mirroring the controls in the Open Stage Control GUI.

 First unpack the tar-file with the plugin to your local drive, and edit the config_play_vst3.json to refer to that path.

-It serves to demonstrate how to instantiate SUSHI with a single VST 3 instrument reacting to MIDI and OSC control messages, sent using the accompanying GUI file for Open Stage Control.
+It serves to demonstrate how to instantiate Sushi with a single VST 3 instrument reacting to MIDI and OSC control messages, sent using the accompanying GUI file for Open Stage Control.

 This is the example referred to also in our [Getting Started Guide](getting_started_with_development_kit.md).